aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/runai/04c-virtual-env.md

     `pip install` executions.
 However, there's no similar flag for `conda` at the moment so the above is a blanket solution.

+The Conda YAML configuration file uses the `requirements.txt` to create a Conda environment.
+This is so that there is parity between the development and deployment environment as the Docker image would use `requirements.txt` as the list of packages to be installed.

 ??? info "Reference Link(s)"

     - [`conda` Docs - Managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)